sandialabs/snl-quest/README.md

 > Why can I only adjust [x] parameters for my energy storage device?

 To streamline the user experience in the Wizard, we decided to reduce the range of options available.
-Please try the "Single Run" and "Batch Runs" interfaces for fuller flexibility.
+Please try the "Batch Runs" interface for fuller flexibility.

 > The pro forma report's appearance doesn't seem quite right/there is a bunch of cryptic commands underneath the "Optimization formulation" section.